PM-Abhishek/SEED-SOWING-BOT-DESIGN/_Footer.md

 4. It should carry a minimum of 100 seeds depending on the seed size.
 ***
 # **Problem definition version 1.2**
-A model of a seed sowing bot which costs less than rupees 4000 and should run for 3 hours on full charge.It should have a storage compartment capable of storing 100 seeds depending on the seed size.
+Design a model of a seed sowing bot which costs less than rupees 4000 and should run for 3 hours on full charge.It should have a storage compartment capable of storing 100 seeds depending on the seed size.
 ***
 # **Indentify the functions**
 1. It should change its path if there are obstacles in its way.